 - The Vietnam War: Malochio served two tours of duty, and is stated in the manual to have signed up for the second one because he liked it.
 He also had some dealings with Pol Pot and the Khmer Rouge.

 - Vigilante Man: Groove, Taurus, Skeeter and any good character in the whole series.
 It is implied in the intro that there used to be a lot more of them around, before Malochio started assembling his army of Auto-Mercenaries and deliberately hunted them all down.
 As Taurus says, "We're the only ones left to hold back a world of shit!"
 Referred to as "Cowboys" by the Autovillains.

 - Villainous Breakdown: Malochio's cool demeanor cracks when Groove challenges him to a duel, and is entirely gone by the end cutscene, in which he cravenly begs for his life.

 - Voice with an Internet Connection: Many characters, primarily Taurus.
-However, since this is The Seventies, it's not high-speed internet but good old Citizen's Band Radio.
+However, since this is The '70s, it's not high-speed internet but good old Citizen's Band Radio.
 Everyone has a callsign, Groove is "Swinger", Skeeter is "Monkeywrench" and Taurus is "Stampede".
 Jade went by the callsign "Vixen" before she was killed.

 - Warrior Poet: Taurus spouts some soothing verse at a mere keystroke.
 Even when he's unconscious and near death with a bullet in him.